 American Ninja 2: The Confrontation follows the footpaths set by the first movie. this time taking an even sillier premise of an undercover mission in the Caribbean to locate some marines gone missing in action.
 Those familiar with Andy Sidaris’ line of movies, will probably find some similarities here in the overall farcical action tone.

 The sequel has lost a ton of its budget and both the hit in the production quality and the lack of focus are obvious – luckily Steve James and the epic showdown in the end save the day.

 Tropical islands, baddie bosses dressed in white suits and ninjas shooting lasers.

 That’s right, frickin’ lasers!

 American Ninja is a hilarious and entertaining reminder why B-movies are sometimes such a riot to watch!

-The Razor’s Edge’s period piece setting and Murray’s unenthusiastic role play make The Razor’s Edge hard to identify with and ultimately a failure, albeit a honorable and charming one.
+The Razor’s Edge’s uninteresting period piece setting and Bill Murray’s unenthusiastic acting make The Razor’s Edge ultimately a failure – but one that does have some certain charm to it.

 The Mission is a powerful, both emotionally and spiritually devastating movie of the western society’s clumsy and destructive first steps in the new world.